Four Steps to an Organized Clean

 Winter’s the perfect time to make a clean-break with kitchen grime

 Even the tidiest of kitchens needs a “good going over,” as my mother used to say.
 Winter is a great time to tackle this traditional spring-cleaning chore.
-After all, when beautiful spring days arrive, you won’t want to spend them cleaning!
+After all, when beautiful spring days arrive, you will not want to spend them cleaning!

-With an organized cleaning routine, you’ll zip through this in no time.
+With an organized cleaning routine, you will zip through this in no time.

 1. Work from the top down

-Remove any home décor from the tops of cabinets, if they are the open-top style.
+Remove any home dor from the tops of cabinets, if they are the open-top style.
 Dust or wash the décor.
 Rinse artificial plants of dust and set aside to dry.

 Vacuum dust bunnies from the cabinet tops.
 Replace décor.